Wondering which dating app will get you the best results in the shortest amount of time?

 - 5 extra Super Likes each day

 Tinder Plus costs around $9.99/month for people 30 and under, $19.99/month for those over 30.
 Purchasing 6 or 12 months at a time brings the monthly cost down a bit.
-For all the ins and outs of Tinder Plus check out this article.
+For all the details included in your upgraded subscription, check out this review of Tinder Plus.

 What You Get With Tinder Gold: